 \paragraph{Fine-Tuning}

-After pretraining, we fine-tuned the models using RTRRL by updating the policy and value functions after each step in the environment.
-Since RTRRL – the algorithm we use for fine-tuning – is sensible to hyperparameter choices, we conducted a number of hyperparameter sweeps to find a good configuration.
-We first did two rough grid searches over learning rates for the actor and critic followed by a grid search over entropy regularization strengths.
-Finally, we did a large-scale Bayesian hyperparameter tuning run that encompassed the learning rates and decay schedules for them, as well as the strength for the parameter change penalty introduced above.
+We fine-tuned the pretrained models using RTRRL by updating the policy and value functions after each environment step.
+Since RTRRL – the algorithm we use for fine-tuning – is sensitive to hyperparameter choices, we conducted several hyperparameter sweeps to identify a good configuration.
+We found the actor learning rate to be the most sensitive hyperparameter, with critic learning rate and entropy regularization having minimal impact.
+Table \ref{tab:hyperparams} in the appendix lists the final hyperparameter configuration for RTRRL that was used for the remainder of the experiments.

-We found that a learning rate around $10^{-6}$ for the actor is best.
-The critic learning rate appeared to be of less importance with values in the range of $10^{-3}$ to $10^{-5}$ being acceptable.
-Entropy regularization did show negligible impact overall and we decided to move forward without any.
-Finally, the best choice for the parameter change penalty coefficient resulted to be $10^{-5}$.
-Table \ref{tab:hyperparams} shows the final hyperparameter configuration for RTRRL that was used for the remainder of the experiments.

 Figure \ref{fig:carracing_finetuning} shows the median cumulative lap reward over 10 laps of fine-tuning for 5 random seeds per model type.
-A clear upwards trend is visible for all the model types, with LRCs improving the most.
+A clear upward trend is visible across all model types, with LrcSSMs improving the most.
 Figure \ref{fig:carracing_boxplots} right shows the aggregated evaluation reward for the pretrained models after 10 laps of fine-tuning.
-Note, that during evaluation, the mode of the predicted action policy is executed, as opposed to sampling from it during fine-tuning.
-All models have improved significantly over the initial reward before fine-tuning.
-Moreover, LRC results improved the most and showed very consistent results across all models and seeds.
+During evaluation, the mode of the predicted action policy is executed rather than sampled from it during fine-tuning.
+As shown, all models have improved significantly over the initial reward after fine-tuning.
+Moreover, the LrcSSM results improved the most and showed very consistent results across all models and seeds.

-To illustrate the effect of fine-tuning in the \texttt{CarRacing} environment, we picked one LrcSSm policy for plotting lap trajectories shown in figure \ref{fig:carracing_laps}.
-While the policy was not able to successfully complete the track at first, it quickly adjusted for it within five laps.
+To illustrate the effect of fine-tuning in the \texttt{CarRacing} environment, we picked one LrcSSM policy for plotting lap trajectories shown in figure \ref{fig:carracing_laps}.
+While the policy was not able to successfully complete the track at first, it quickly adjusted to it within five laps.